linhtc/resume/docs/source/experience.rst

 * Using C#, .NET MVC and SQL Server (2008/2012).
 * Write Triggers, Procedures for database.
 * Have work with DevExpress (vol 10.2), LINQ to SQL and Entity Framework (ORM) to programming Windows app.
-* Analyzing, design and construction of pharmaceutical warehouse management system (deployed for Imexpharm in Long Xuyen, An Giang - I am the direct deployment of the system and undertake the instruction, maintenance).
+* Analyzing, design and construction of pharmaceutical warehouse management system (deployed for Imexpharm in Long Xuyen, An Giang).
 * Building pharmacy management systems by GPP standard.